 Hydrogen peroxide is a common disinfectant found in most homes.
 It generally comes in a square, brown bottle, and you likely remember the white foam it creates when cleaning a cut or scrape from childhood.
 It stings!
 Hydrogen peroxide is also a whitening agent, making it good for teeth whitening and laundry whites.
 Even though hydrogen peroxide is generally safe for people and a common household item, you likely know how important it is to do your research on human remedies before using them on your dog.
-In this article, we’ll discuss the common uses of hydrogen peroxide and dogs, and whether or not they are safe.
+So if you’ve ever wondered, “can you use hydrogen peroxide on dogs?”, in this article, we’ll discuss the common uses of hydrogen peroxide to treat dogs, and whether or not they are safe.

 What is Hydrogen Peroxide?